SeanFeldman/ServiceBus.Mischief/README.md

 ## Icon

-Created by X from the Noun Project.
+Created by Grégory Montigny from the Noun Project.